 David Zwirner's program launched with radical, experimental shows by emerging artists such as Stan Douglas, Jason Rhoades, and Diana Thater, all of whom had solo exhibitions at the gallery in its inaugural year and are still part of the roster today.
 "Zwirner began his gallery with some very risky artists, commercially," Randy Kennedy observed.
 "One early show involved Paul McCarthy, who was still mostly a West Coast cult phenomenon.
 He also discovered, through McCarthy, Jason Rhoades, whose equally difficult work Zwirner embraced perhaps as only a more rarefied European gallerist could in the early 1990s."
 The founding team—many of whom have remained with the gallery, including Angela Choon and Hanna Schouwink—wore many hats, serving as front desk assistants and security, doubling as scale models and registrars, while working with artists and clients alike.

-David Zwirner working alongside Angela Choon (left) and Hanna Schouwink (right) at the front desk of 43 Greene Street, New York, circa 1995
+David Zwirner, Hanna Schouwink, and Angela Choon at the front desk of 43 Greene Street, New York, c.
+1997

 Front and back of showcard for David Zwirner's first exhibition, Franz West: Investigations of American Art, which opened in February 1993 at 43 Greene Street, New York